GMOD/Apollo/README.md

 An instantaneous, collaborative, genome annotation editor.
 The stack is a Java web application / database backend and a Javascript client that runs in a web browser as a JBrowse plugin.

-For general information on WebApollo, go to:
+For general information on Web Apollo, go to:
 [http://genomearchitect.org/](http://genomearchitect.org/)

-Complete WebApollo installation and configuration instructions for 1.x, are available at:
+Complete Web Apollo installation and configuration instructions for 1.x, are available at:
 [http://webapollo.readthedocs.org](http://webapollo.readthedocs.org)

-The WebApollo client is implemented as a plugin for JBrowse, for more information on JBrowse, please visit:
+The Web Apollo client is implemented as a plugin for JBrowse, for more information on JBrowse, please visit:
 [http://jbrowse.org](http://jbrowse.org)

 ![Build status](https://travis-ci.org/GMOD/Apollo.svg?branch=master)